Heterotroph

 Heterotrophs may be subdivided according to their energy source.
 If the heterotroph uses chemical energy, it is a chemoheterotroph (e.g., humans and mushrooms).
-If it uses light for energy, then it is a photoheterotroph (e.g., green non-sulfur bacteria).
+If it uses light for energy, then it is a photoheterotroph (e.g., haloquadratum walsbyi and green non-sulfur bacteria).

 Heterotrophs represent one of the two mechanisms of nutrition (trophic levels), the other being autotrophs (auto = self, troph = nutrition).
 Autotrophs use energy from sunlight (photoautotrophs) or oxidation of inorganic compounds (lithoautotrophs) to convert inorganic carbon dioxide to organic carbon compounds and energy to sustain their life.
 Comparing the two in basic terms, heterotrophs (such as animals) eat either autotrophs (such as plants) or other heterotrophs, or both.